 If you are a small company, how you receive payments is a critical but often overlooked component of your business.
-Failing to take receipt of payments into account can slow down the speed at which your customers pay their bills, and seriously disrupt your cash flow.
+Failing to take receipt of payments into account can slow down the speed at which your customers pay their bills; this in turn would seriously disrupt your cash flow.
 The perceived lack of convenience can also turn customers off, as can their belief that loyalty to your company (in the form of retuning business) is not worth very much.
 How you manage your merchant services is therefore critical to the success of your business.
-Here are some things to consider as you establish your merchant services so you can set your customers, as well as your company, up for success in the long run.
+Consider these things as you establish your merchant services so you can set your company up for success.

 You MUST Accept Credit and Debit Cards

 Another growing trend in financial transactions is mobile payments.
 More and more Americans are using digital wallets to pay or receive payment for goods and services, and this trend is even higher among millennials.
-Giving customers the option to pay for goods and services electronically is yet another way to broaden your opportunity to make sales and improve your cash flows.
-E-payments can also help you get paid faster, too.
-By testing invoices out at the point of sale, you can also give your customers a way to leverage their mobile technology to receive a bill, then immediately pay it as well.
+Giving customers the option to pay electronically is another way to broaden ability to make sale.
+Also, consider testing invoices out at the point of sale.
+This way you can also give your customers a way to leverage their mobile technology to receive a bill, then immediately pay it as well.
 Due’s e-cash services are a great way to use mobile technology to increase options for your customers, and to facilitate safe, fast payments for goods and services rendered.

 Cryptocurrency, or digitally encrypted currency, has been in the news for the past few years; it has also been adopted widely as a form of payment for transactions.
 Bitcoin, one of the most popular forms of cryptocurrency in use, is increasing in popularity again, indicating that it is here to stay.
-As younger people, especially millennials, continue to embrace innovative forms of payment and even currency, businesses that adopt alternative payment forms like cryptocurrency stand to gain a competitive advantage over their rivals.
-Future cryptocurrency transactions may also be able to integrate discounts and coupon codes as well, and can be used to eliminate brokerage requirements people are seeking to avoid.
+Younger people will continue to embrace innovative forms of payment and even currency.
+As they do, businesses that adopt alternative payment forms like cryptocurrency stand to gain a competitive advantage over their rivals.
+Future cryptocurrency transactions may also be able to integrate discounts and coupon codes as well.
+They can be used to eliminate brokerage requirements people are seeking to avoid.
 These features will undoubtedly make these types of payment options even more attractive for your customers.